Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Related Works

 \subsection{Diffusion Paths and Training Efficiency}

 Recent works redesign diffusion trajectories for faster training.
 Notably, based on the rectified flow~\cite{rect_flow}, \cite{instaflow} improves training efficiency by making diffusion trajectories deterministic and straight. \cite{flow_matching} further straightens the diffusion trajectory by making the image-noise mixture linear.
 Probing more deeply, several studies began exploring alternatives to mapping each image to the full noise space. \cite{curvature_non_gaussian} pointed out the curvature problem in the ODE paths caused by the collapse of the denoising trajectories pointing to the average direction.
 However, they replace the noise sampling with a VAE encoder-style structure to eliminate such curvatures, which destroys the strict Gaussian of the noise.
-In order to make diffusion trajectory paths even straighter and shorter, \cite{Multisample_Flow_Matching, OTCFM} applies batch-wise OT to assign noise to closer images before performing flow matching, followed up by a few further improvements on them \cite{xing2023exploringstraightertrajectoriesflow, deng2024variationalschrodingerdiffusionmodels, chemseddine2024conditionalwassersteindistancesapplications, issenhuth2024improvingconsistencymodelsgeneratorinduced}.
-However, \cite{immiscible_diffusion_nips} shows that the OT only reduces average image-noise distance by $\approx2\%$, and \cite{Multisample_Flow_Matching} claims that the standard deviation of denoising reduces only $\approx4\%$ after applying OT, which doubts the contributions of OT in the training efficiency boosts.
+In order to make diffusion trajectory paths even straighter and shorter, \cite{Multisample_Flow_Matching, OTCFM} applies batch-wise OT to assign noise to closer images before performing flow matching, followed up by a few further improvements on them \cite{xing2023exploringstraightertrajectoriesflow, deng2024variationalschrodingerdiffusionmodels, chemseddine2024conditionalwassersteindistancesapplications, issenhuth2024improvingconsistencymodelsgeneratorinduced, ofm}.
+However, \cite{immiscible_diffusion_nips} shows that the OT only reduces average image-noise distance by $\approx2\%$, and \cite{Multisample_Flow_Matching} claims that the standard deviation of denoising reduces only $\approx4\%$ after applying OT, which doubts the contributions of OT in the training efficiency boosts. \cite{xu2023stable} trains diffusion models to denoise towards the weighted average of a large image batch, to avoid large denoising variance.
+However, the weighted average calculations introduced place additional costs to the training.
 More recently, immiscible diffusion~\cite{immiscible_diffusion_nips} assigns noise to some preferred noise areas, aiming to avoid the difficulty of denoising in noisy layers.
 However, its implementation of batch-wise linear assignment is still similar to OT, so its theory needs to be further justified versus OT.